clj-python/libpython-clj/topics/embedded.md

 The initial development push for `libpython-clj` was simply to embed Python in Clojure allowing Clojure developers to use Python modules simply transparently.
-This approach relied on `libpython-clj` being able to find the python shared library and having some capability to setup various python system variables before loading any modules.
+This approach relied on `libpython-clj` being able to find the Python shared library and having some capability to setup various Python system variables before loading any modules.
 While this works great most of the time there are several reasons for which this approach is less than ideal:

 1. In some cases a mainly Python team wants to use some Clojure for a small part of their work.
-Telling them to host python from Clojur is for them a missive and potentially disruptive change.
+Telling them to host Python from Clojure is for them a potentially very disruptive change.
 2. The python ecosystem is moving away from the shared library and towards compiling a statically linked executable.
 This can never work with libpython-clj's default pathway.